 As a long-term investor with a long-term focus, executive and senior management roles are, typically, long-standing appointments.
 Once we have the right people in place, we want them to stay and low turnover at the senior level of the business is a welcome trend.
-This is likely to restrict the pace of change, therefore, we will look to:
+This is likely to restrict the pace of change.
+However, our recruitment plans should provide us with opportunities to effect change over time, therefore, we will look to:

-- Develop from within by identifying and supporting a diverse range of internal candidates for senior roles, opportunities in the leadership team as well as succession planning; - Provide as flexible and accommodative working conditions as possible for all employees; - Consult with employees at USS to investigate what more we can do to develop action plans on this issue.
+- Develop from within by identifying and supporting a diverse range of internal candidates for senior roles, opportunities in the leadership team as well as succession planning; - Ensure we are taking all possible steps to attract a balance of female and male suitable candidates as part of our recruitment processes; - Provide as flexible and accommodative working conditions as possible for all employees, enhanced through our hybrid working framework launched in 2021; - Consult with employees at USS to investigate what more we can do to continue to develop action plans on this issue.